A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Poisson GAN

 \subsubsection{AUDD dataset}

-We use images from UDD as background images to generate synthesize images by Poisson GAN.
-As a result, these images are nearly realistic and can be seen as a supplement of UDD as shown in Fig. \ref{comparison3}.
-This dataset contains 18661 images and has 18350 seacucumbers, 101422 seaurchins, and 9624 scallops, solving the insufficient data and class-imbalance problems to a certain extent.
+We use images from UDD as background images to generate synthesize images via Poisson GAN.
+Each image in UDD training set is copied into 11 images and one of them is added into AUDD as the original one.
+Other 10 images take paste operation 0, 1, 2, 3 times with a probability of 0.1, 0.35, 0.35, 0.2 and in one paste operation, Poisson blending is performed 0, 1, 2 times with a probability of 0.3, 0.5, 0.2.
+Finally, only processed images will be added to AUDD.
+As a result, this dataset contains 18,661 images and has 18,350 seacucumbers, 101,422 seaurchins, and 9,624 scallops.
+These images are nearly realistic and can be seen as a supplement of UDD as shown in Fig. \ref{comparison3}.